IBBoard/cawbird/README.md

    * DM deletion
    * Some list changes

-All limitations (except pending DM support) are limitations imposed by Twitter and are not the fault of the Corebird client.
+All limitations are limitations imposed by Twitter and are not the fault of the Cawbird client.

 ## Translations

-  Since February 2014, there's a [Corebird project on Transifex](https://www.transifex.com/projects/p/corebird)
+  Since February 2014, there has been a [Corebird project on Transifex](https://www.transifex.com/projects/p/corebird).
+Cawbird is currently still using those translations.

 ## Contributing